TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix rendering order of dropped gun attachments
+	- Also make it possible to always render them under?

+- Enlarge sentiences boxes?
+	- Or add to requests when a held entity requested to draw?
+	- Would be hard since it w

 - Add grenades to the buy menu
 - Fix convex partitioning bug
 - Fix triangle bug in visibility system